-GOOD CITIES, BETTER LIVES: How Europe Discovered the Lost Art of Urbanism (Planning, History and Environment Series)
+GOOD CITIES, BETTER LIVES: How Europe Discovered the Lost Art of Urbanism (Planning, History and Environment Series) — Buy it here

 This book has one central theme: how, in the United Kingdom, can we create better cities and towns in which to live and work and play?
 What can we learn from other countries, especially our near neighbours in Europe?
 And, in turn, can we provide lessons for other countries facing similar dilemmas?

 Urban Britain is not functioning as it should.
 Social inequalities and regional disparities show little sign of going away.
 Efforts to generate growth, and spread it to the poorer areas of cities, have failed dismally.
 Much new urban development and redevelopment is not up to standard.
 Yet there are cities in mainland Europe, which have set new standards of high-quality sustainable urban development.
 This book looks at these best-practice examples – in Germany, the Netherlands, France and Scandinavia, – and suggests ways in which the UK and other countries could do the same.

 URBAN AND REGIONAL PLANNING

 CITIES OF TOMORROW: AN INTELLECTUAL HISTORY OF URBAN PLANNING AND DESIGN IN THE TWENTIETH CENTURY – Buy it here.

 Cities of Tomorrow is a critical history of planning in theory and practice in the twentieth century, as well as of the social and economic problems and opportunities that gave rise to it.